16 Personality Types

 Does Your Career Fit Your Personality?

 It’s not uncommon to be uncertain about your major or career path.
 In fact, 2 out of 3 college freshmen don’t declare a major, and 60% of undergraduate students change their major at least once.
 The problem with indecision in school is that it can end up costing you time, money and frustration later in your career.
 In fact, according to the Society for Human Resource Management’s 2012 study on employee job satisfaction and engagement, only 30% of US workers say they feel engaged and inspired at work.
 A big reason for this is lack of personality and career fit.
-Studies show that personality and major/career fit predicts higher levels of engagement, job satisfaction and career success.Therefore, as you consider starting a new career, changing careers, or just picking a career for the first time, it's important that you choost options that fit with your personality type.
+Studies show that personality and major/career fit predicts higher levels of engagement, job satisfaction and career success.Therefore, as you consider starting a new career, changing careers, or just picking a career for the first time, it's important that you choose options that fit with your personality type.
 An easy way to do this is to take a career personality test.

 There are a variety of free personality and career quizes available online.
 Most of these are based on Carl Jung's and Isabel Briggs Myers' typological approach to personality, and can help you identify which personality type you fall under and what career and educational path is right for you.